• Skip to primary navigation

 skip to recipe

-My personal preference is to cut the greens large and leafy.
-Doing so gives the greens a meaty texture.
+My personal preference is to cut the greens large and leafy because it gives the greens a meat-like chew.
+However, cut them however you please.
 Due to the mechanics of sautéing, this recipe typically yields 4 servings at most, so if you’re cooking for a large group, definitely do it in batches.
 It’s a bit more work but well worth it.

 raw collard greens